DragonForgedTheArtist/VCVRack-rpi/PluginsWithExtraSteps.md

     make
     make install

+## Tonecarver
+Tonecarver doesn't default to the v2 branch so it will need to be checked out

+    git clone --branch v2 https://github.com/Tonecarver/tcRackModules.git

+There is a small typo in ArpGen.cpp use the patch to fix it

+    cd tcRackModules
+    patch -p1 <../../../VCVRack-rpi/patches/tcRackModules_typo_fix.patch

+Then build as normal

+    git submodule update --init --recursive
+    make dep
+    make
+    make install

 ## Valley
 Valley requires borrowing some header files from the Cardinal project to build on the Raspberry Pi